kanedafromparis/khool-jkube-prez/ReadMe.md

-# 8 - Build the default application and deploy the full project into kubernetes
+# 8 - Build the default application and deploy the full project into kubernetes and helm

 ## Reminder

 This application was created in order to introduce [fabric8io/docker-maven-plugin](https://dmp.fabric8.io/) and [fabric8io/fabric8-maven-plugin](http://maven.fabric8.io/) it has been update to [Eclipse jkube](https://www.eclipse.org/jkube/docs/kubernetes-maven-plugin).

-At this step we want to create an OCI image of our project and deploy it with its deployement dependencies into kubernetes
+At this step we want to create an OCI image of our project and deploy it with its deployment dependencies into kubernetes.
+We also will create a helm project

-## Sample To Do List web application using Spring Boot, Mariadb using docker-compose
+## Sample To Do List web application using Spring Boot, Mariadb into kubernetes and helm

-### This is a simple Todo list application using Spring Boot (Spring JPA, Thymeleaf template, Mariadb, )
+### This is a simple Todo list application using Spring Boot (Spring JPA, Thymeleaf template, Mariadb )

 ## 1. Set up minikub env

-  1.1. (optional)
+### 1.1. (optional)

 ```bash
 minikube -p khool-jkube-prez start